Ganglion cyst removal, treatment and surgery

 - Aspiration is an outpatient procedure and involves using a needle and syringe to extract as much synovial fluid from the ganglion cyst as possible.
 Sometimes the area is injected with steroid medication to reduce the chances of the ganglion cyst coming back.
 It is a simple and painless procedure and often the first treatment offered.
 You’ll be able to go home immediately afterwards.

-- Surgical removal takes two forms: open surgery; (where your surgeon makes a cut of about 5cms over the affected area), and arthroscopic surgery, which is a form of keyhole surgery and uses an arthroscope as a guide.
+- Surgery to remove a ganglion cyst takes two forms: open surgery; (where your surgeon makes a cut of about 5cms over the affected area), and arthroscopic surgery, which is a form of keyhole surgery and uses an arthroscope as a guide.
 Both can be performed under either local or general anaesthetic, depending on your preference and what your surgeon thinks is most appropriate.

 How long does ganglion cyst removal surgery take?